 It has three transducers that emit sound.
 Two touch the temporal bone on the sides of your head, and one at the back of your head touching the occipital bone.
-Because of the bone conduction tech, the sound is almost unnoticeable to passersby, so you can listen to Justin Bieber with no one knowing.
+Because of the bone conduction tech,

 It pairs to your phone over Bluetooth, and has touch controls.
 It also works as a handsfree kit, though as with all of them, you will look like you’re talking to god.

 The outer frame is made of spring steel, so it’ll grip your head nice and snug.
 Not only will this mean it stays on while jogging, it’ll also minimise sound leakage.
 A padded lining makes sure it’s comfortable.